Marko Đurić

 Marko Đurić (Марко Ђурић; born 25 June 1983) is a Serbian politician and diplomat who has served as the minister of foreign affairs since 2024.
-Prior to becoming a government minister, Đurić was the ambassador of Serbia to the United States of America since from 2020 to 2024, and the non-resident ambassador of Serbia to Colombia since from 2021 to 2024.
+Prior to becoming a government minister, Đurić was the ambassador of Serbia to the United States of America from 2020 to 2024, and the non-resident ambassador of Serbia to Colombia from 2021 to 2024.

-Previously, he served as the director of the Office for Kosovo and Metohija from 2 September 2013 to 8 October 2020.
+Previously, Đurić served as the director of the Office for Kosovo and Metohija from 2 September 2013 to 8 October 2020.
 He has also served as the foreign policy adviser to the president of Serbia from 2012 to 2014.
 Being a member of the Serbian Progressive Party since its founding in 2008, he currently serves as party's vice president and as member of party's Council for Foreign Policy and European Integration.

 Early life and education

-Đurić was born in 1983 in Belgrade and is of Jewish descent through his maternal grandmother neurophysiologist Mira Šenberger, married Pašić, a researcher at the Institute Siniša Stanković and a lecturer at the Faculty of Natural Sciences and Mathematics in Belgrade.
-His grandfather on his mother's side, Dr Najdan Pašić was a professor, social and political theorist, and one of the founders of the University of Belgrade Faculty of Political Sciences. Đurić's great-granduncle is Nikola Pašić who served as Prime Minister of Serbia and Yugoslavia in the first half of the 20th century. Đurić enrolled as a student of a 4-year program of the Faculty of law in 2002, and graduated 8 years later, in 2010. Đurić speaks Serbian and English fluently, he lived in Israel and speaks Hebrew, and basic French.
+Đurić was born in 1983 in Belgrade and is Jewish through his maternal grandmother neurophysiologist Mira Pašić née Šenberger, a researcher at the Institute Siniša Stanković and a lecturer at the Faculty of Natural Sciences and Mathematics in Belgrade.
+His maternal grandfather, Najdan Pašić, was a professor, social and political theorist, and one of the founders of the University of Belgrade Faculty of Political Sciences. Đurić's great-granduncle is Nikola Pašić who served as Prime Minister of Serbia and Yugoslavia in the first half of the 20th century. Đurić enrolled as a student of a 4-year program of the Faculty of law in 2002, and graduated 8 years later, in 2010. Đurić speaks Serbian, English, Hebrew, and basic French.

 Career

-He joined Otpor movement in 2000, and became an activist of its press team, taking part in the 5 October Overthrow of the same year, that led to the overthrowing of Slobodan Milošević’s regime. Đurić has also hosted and edited a youth political radio talk-show at the nationally broadcast “Radio Belgrade 202” station in 2001 and 2002.
+Đurić joined Otpor movement in 2000 and became an activist of its press team, taking part in the 5 October Overthrow that same year, which led to the overthrowing of Slobodan Milošević's regime. Đurić has also hosted and edited a youth political radio talk show at the nationally broadcast Radio Belgrade 202 station in 2001 and 2002.
 From 2002 to 2008, he was a member of the Student parliament at his faculty, where he organised and chaired several public discussions and participated in various student competitions (public speech, moot courts).